Saturday, March 30, 2024

 * * * * *

-As for Maya, the wolf who shared a home with Rick and me (and who never learned anything remotely resembling manners, and who always tried to grab our food off of the table when we were eating, and who ate one of our couches, and who tried to eat the next-door neighbor's French poodle)... well, Rick got custody of her when we split up.
+As for Maya, who unhappily shared a home with Rick and me (and who never learned anything remotely resembling manners, and who always tried to grab our food off of the table when we were eating, and who ate one of our couches, and who was constantly escaping from our yard and running amok in the streets of our quiet suburban neighborhood, and who tried to eat the next-door neighbor's French poodle)... well, Rick got custody of her when we split up.
 I loved her, but there was no way I could take care of her.
-Unfortunately she became more of a problem for Rick over the years, and she even attacked him once.
-Ultimately he found a home for her at a wolf haven in the Texas Hill Country.

 But Rick never lost his love for the wildness that Maya represented, and he never lost his love for creating art that was often inspired not just by wildness and nature but also by worlds beyond the easily visible.
 In the artist's statement for one of his art shows years ago, he wrote: “The greatest art one can master is the art of mastering oneself.
 The highest form of creative expression must come from the depths of the soul in order to touch and awaken that sense in others.
 I wish to illustrate the freedom of spirit and the eternality of life that I might in some way bring the invisible into the visible.”